🍷

 • Aubert Chardonnay Larry Hyde and Sons Vineyard$150-175

-Carneros fruit scored 97 points in 2024; entry point into the Aubert single-vineyard Chardonnay range.Find →
+Carneros contracted fruit; the 2024 vintage rated 98 points and serves as the most accessible entry point into the Aubert single-vineyard Chardonnay range.Find →

 • Aubert Chardonnay CIX Estate Vineyard$175-200